Applications for the 2017 cohort are now open!Apply Today

 Cloud computing from Microsoft BizSpark (up to $10,000 monthly for 12 months).

 Next Founders is a program that accelerates the growth of Canada’s most promising entrepreneurs by providing mentorship, access to capital, and unparalleled founder development.
 We want to help scale both the founder and their business.
+It is one of three programs delivered by NEXT Canada, which launched in 2010 and is now supported nationally by over 300 entrepreneurs and business leaders.

 At Next Founders, we believe that by fast-tracking the development of Canada's most talented innovators, we will help create industry changing businesses and grow Canada's long-term prosperity.

-In many cases, Next Founders is able to provide you with workspace in Toronto for the duration of the program through one of our community partners.
+In many cases, Next Founders is able to provide you with workspace in downtown Toronto for the duration of the program through one of our community partners.

 No. Next Founders takes no equity in your venture.

 While no formal mentorship is provided, you will have plenty of opportunities to build relationships with the business leaders, entrepreneurs and investors you meet at Next Founders events.
-You will also be provided direct access to dozens of subject matter experts in areas ranging from branding to intellectual property to venture finance.
+You will also be provided direct access to dozens of advisors and subject matter experts in areas ranging from branding to intellectual property to venture finance.

 No. These courses are not designed for remote participation.
 Direct contact with faculty, guest speakers and interaction with other participants is a key part of the program.